Breadcrumb

 Chrissie Elliot-Duxson - Communications Manager

-Chrissie has worked in marketing communications for almost 15 years with experience of both the public and private sectors.
+Chrissie has worked in marketing communications for over 15 years with experience of both the public and private sectors.
 Her most recent positions prior to joining BISA were at the University of Warwick and spanned marketing, communications, recruitment, student experience and project management.

 Chrissie has also run her own business and was formerly the Chair of her local branch of the Federation of Small Businesses as well as Chair of Coventry and Warwickshire First Young Professionals.

-Outside of BISA Chrissie is a singer/songwriter, reviews gigs for Birmingham Live and enjoys travelling.
+Outside of BISA, Chrissie is a singer/songwriter, reviews gigs for Birmingham Live and enjoys travelling.

 Freya Jones - BISA Administrator